 5. Reboot That Immune System

-yourself from the risk of a fall cold or flu can be tricky at this time of year
+yourself from the risk of cold or flu can be tricky at this time of year too

 when everyone at the office starts to come down with a

 nasty cough.
-Get enough sleep is crucial to an efficient immune system.
+Getting enough sleep is crucial to an efficient immune system.
 Inadequate sleep and too much stress will only leave you

 susceptible to illness if a cold virus is making the rounds.